Best Stroke Rehabilitation with Stem Cells

 Financial Aspects of Stroke Rehabilitation with Stem Cells

-Costs of stem cell therapy with umbilical cord blood cells
+Costs of stroke rehabilitation with Stem Cells from umbilical cord blood